strategineer/personal-website/content/books/2024-06-23/index.md

 endured a wound he drove his deadly sword.
 {{< /quote >}}

 Pythagoras in Book 15 is unlike any other poem in the Metamorphoses.
 It involves Pythagoras going off on a monologue like no other.
-Talking about anything and everything in an attempt to synthesize all of Ovid's previous poems and perhaps show the reader a glimpse into the future by prophesizing about the fate of the Roman empire.
+Talking about anything and everything in an attempt to synthesize all of Ovid's previous poems and perhaps show the reader a glimpse into the future by prophesizing about the fate of the Roman Empire.

 {{< quote >}}
 The day will end and Phoebus plunge his panting